dietcokesec/writeups/plaidctf2025/Sundown.md

 ```

 ## Discovery/Initial Evaluation
 What immediately greets us is a front end which has a small app for secrets to be inserted into the database, and unlocked after the timer expires.
 A brief manual enumeration reveals that there's not much to it.
-A login, register, and secrets-related pages are all the makes this app.
+A login, register, and secrets-related pages are all that makes this app.

 ![pic0](./pic0.png)